 Food and Beverages Outside of the District’s Food Service Programs

-The District will insure that drinking water is available without charge to all students throughout the school including, but not limited to, in the District’s food service areas.
+The District will insure that drinking water is available without charge to all students throughout the school at every District facility, in cafeterias, hallways, gymnasiums, playgrounds, athletic fields, and staff lounges.

+The District will promote water as an essential nutrient and as a substitute for sugar-sweetened beverages and allow students to take bottled water into the classroom, provided it is plain water (no additives, sweeteners, flavorings, etc.) in a transparent (clear), colorless bottle with a screw lid.
+Students who violate the provisions of this policy will lose their privilege to carry water into class for the remainder of the school year.

-All food and beverages sold to students on school campus during the school day by school administrators or school non-licensed or licensed staff (principals, coaches, teachers, club sponsors, etc.); students or student groups; parents or parent groups; or another person, company, or organization associated with the school shall meet the Federal Smart Snacks requirements and Arkansas Nutrition Standards at a minimum.
+All food and beverages sold to students on school campus from midnight prior to the start of the school day and from 30 minutes after the last lunch period until 30 minutes after the end of the day’s classes by school administrators or school non-licensed or licensed staff (principals, coaches, teachers, club sponsors, etc.); students or student groups; parents or parent groups; or another person, company, or organization associated with the school shall meet the Federal Smart Snacks requirements, Arkansas Nutrition Standards and in District policy at a minimum.
 These restrictions include, but are not limited to, food and beverages sold in vending venues (machines, ice chests, cabinets) in school stores or as part of school fundraisers.
+The nutrient content of every food and beverage item sold must be validated with the Alliance for a Healthier Generation’s Smart Snacks calculator.
+A copy of the Smart Snack Calculator product compliance screen and a copy of the nutrition fact label of the product(s) must be kept in a file at the school for audit purposes.
+Sales locations are to achieve at least a 50/50 balance of healthy and less healthy offerings.

+Schools shall appoint a staff person at each school to monitor fundraisers by all school-related organizations or groups to ensure compliance with Federal, state and District policies.
+The District shall designate a representative to serve as a resource for schools in planning and coordinating fundraising and to serve as a liaison between the district and vendors to keep them informed of the District policies related to fundraisers

+Schools shall encourage the use of non-food alternatives for fundraising including fundraising that promotes physical activity.

-All food and beverages provided , but not sold, to students on the school campus during the school day by school administrators or school non-licensed or licensed staff (principals, coaches, teachers, club sponsors, etc.); students or student groups; parents or parent groups; or another person, company, or organization associated with the school shall meet the Federal Smart Snacks requirements and Arkansas Nutrition Standards at a minimum.
+All food and beverages provided , but not sold, to students on the school campus during the school day by school administrators or school non-licensed or licensed staff (principals, coaches, teachers, club sponsors, etc.); students or student groups; parents or parent groups; or another person, company, or organization associated with the school shall meet the Federal Smart Snacks requirements, Arkansas Nutrition Standards and District policy at a minimum.
 These restrictions include, but are not limited to, food and beverages provided in vending venues (machines, ice chests, cabinets) in school stores or as part of school fundraisers.
+The nutrient content of every food and beverage item provided must be validated with the Alliance for a Healthier Generation’s Smart Snacks calculator.
+A copy of the Smart Snack Calculator product compliance screen and a copy of the nutrition fact label of the product(s) must be kept in a file at the school for audit purposes.
+Schools shall limit the number of servings per day to one per student.